manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 }
 ```

-Here is the Perl function that does basically all the work.
 It takes a string, splits it on `''` which gives a list of characters.
 Then we map each value in that list of chars to its ascii value using `ord`.
 Next we initialize our sum value to 0.
-Now the for loop runs from index 1 until the end of the char-int list.
-This has the nice effect of handling strings of size 0 and size 1, the loop will never run and the value of 0 will be returned, which seems like a logically acceptable result in these cases.
-Within the loop we add to the sum the absolute value of the difference of element at the index and the element before it.
+The for loop runs from index 1 until the end of the char-int list.
+This has the nice effect of handling strings of size 0 and size 1, the loop will never run and the value of 0 will be returned, which is how I would define these edge cases.
+Within the loop we add to the sum the absolute value of the difference of the element at the index and the element before it.
 That's a lot of words but it should be pretty clear by looking at the code.

 It looks like a pretty clean solution to me this time.
 I wonder if I could one-line it.